This post may contain affiliate links. Please read our disclosure policy.

 The Secret Ingredient is… BASIL PESTO!

 That super concentrated flavor of basil pesto makes this tomato basil soup NEXT LEVEL STUFF.
-The pine nuts and parmesan cheese from the pesto add such nice depth and creaminess that you’ll forget about adding that heavy cream or half and half in and opt for this more flavorful/ healthier option instead.
+The pine nuts and parmesan cheese from the pesto add such nice depth and creaminess.
+You’ll forget about adding that heavy cream or half and half in and opt for this more flavorful/ healthier option instead.

 The parmesan in the pesto also adds just the right amount of cheesiness to the soup without overpowering it.

-This tomato basil soup is exactly what you need to cure that cold that’s starting to come on from the weather changing so rapidly.
+This tomato basil soup is exactly what you need to cure that cold.
 And it’s perfect for the fall!
 Imagine a chilly evening complete with a warm blankie, comforting tomato basil soup, and a grilled cheese sandwich to dip, dunk and munch on.
 For the colder months, the grilled cheese is a MUST.
 For summer, I served this soup with cheesy toasts.
-It’s just a bit of provolone on a slice of baguette with a pinch of salt, garlic powder, and a bit of Italian seasoning.
+It’s just a bit of provolone on a slice of baguette.
+Season with a pinch of salt, garlic powder, and a bit of Italian seasoning.

 So simple and SO YUMMY.